SSL/TLS Best Practices: Your Complete Security Guide

 2. Configure Strong Cipher Suites

-Choose cipher suites that provide:
+Choose cipher suites that provide all three of these properties:

-- Authenticated encryption (GCM or ChaCha20-Poly1305)
+Authenticated encryption

-- Strong hashing (SHA-256 or SHA-384)
+Strong hashing

 Recommended Cipher Suite (Nginx)